 The course is taught by well qualified and experienced staff.
 Students will use technology such as Desmos, GeoGebra and Excel (amongst others) to help visualise equations and to explore the large data set provided by the examining board.
 Students are expected to do a substantial amount of revision and practice outside the classroom.

 Methods of Assessment

-Students may wish to purchase textbooks for the course but this is not a requirement.
-Details of the textbooks will be available once the course has begun.
-The College library is well stocked with Mathematics books, and students are encouraged to use IT resources as appropriate.
-Students will need a graphical calculator for this course; this can be purchased by the student or hired from the mathematics department.
-Students are also encouraged to provide their own scientific calculators.
+All students will need to have access to the course textbooks.
+These must be purchased individually or alternatively there will be an option to have access to the online version for a small fee.
+Details of this will be available once the student is enrolled.
+The College library is well stocked with other Mathematics books, and students are encouraged to use online resources as appropriate.
+Students will need an advanced scientific calculator for this course and these can be purchased by the student or are available to hire from the mathematics department.
+Advice will be given on choosing an appropriate calculator during induction.